 Active ETFs on the way up

-Another launch from Tabula.
+Tabula launches again.
 The iTraxx-CDX IG Global Credit Steepener UCITS ETF (TCRS) is listed on Deutsche Boerse with a TER of 0.40%.
 The company now has 7 ETF products with a combined AUM €167m.
 Link.

 Amundi has closed 11 France-domiciled ETFs, totalling AUM of €110m.
 Following the closures, the asset manager is left with 111 ETFs in Europe, 78 of which are domiciled in Luxembourg.
 Link